dhis2/dhis2-android-docs/content/capture-app/visual-configurations.md

 ### QR and Barcodes { #capture_app_visual_render_qr }

-Data elements or attributes type text can be also configured as QR or barcodes.
-When a Data Element or Attribute is rendered as QR/Barcode, the app will open the device camera to read the code image.
-When the QR/Barcode is a TEI attribute configured as searchable, the user will be allowed to scan the code in order to search and identify the Tracked Entity Instance.
-This will also work for option sets.
+Data elements or attributes of value type *Text* can be rendered as QR codes or barcodes.
+When a data element or attribute is rendered as QR/Barcode, the app opens the device camera to read the code, and the decoded text is stored as the value.
+When the QR/Barcode is a tracked entity attribute configured as searchable, the user can scan the code to search for and identify the tracked entity.
+This also works for option sets.

-Barcodes also allow the user to manually enter the value.
+Barcodes also allow the user to enter the value manually.

+> **Important**
+>
+> QR codes and barcodes are not a form of protection: their content is stored as plain text and can be read by anyone with a camera or scanning app.
+This applies both to codes you print and to codes shared from the app using the Export/Share option.
+>
+> Avoid encoding sensitive or personally identifiable information, such as names, phone numbers, passport or national ID numbers, or health data.
+Instead, use an identifier that has no meaning outside DHIS2, for example an auto-generated tracked entity attribute.
+The code then only points to the record, and the data itself stays protected by DHIS2 authentication and sharing settings.

 ![](resources/images/capture-app-image118.png){ width=20%}
 ![](resources/images/capture-app-image119.png){ width=20%}